TonyMane/JRBasin/blast.md

 ```
 Once installed, you'll need to have a file (a fasta file of proteins) to use as a database.
 For all the analyses i've been showing thus far (i.e. narG, norB, nosZ) have been generated using a pre-compiled set protein genes developed by Chris Greening's group in Australia. https://bridges.monash.edu/articles/online_resource/Compiled_Greening_lab_metabolic_marker_gene_databases/14431208
 Download this from the link and put onto your tempest home directory.
+Lets just start with a single protein sequence file to use as a database.
+Lets use nitrouse oxide reductase (nosZ), 'Nitrous oxide reductase NosZ sequences.fasta'.